Here's what's in the opioid settlement against OxyContin maker Purdue and the Sackler family

 Members of the Sackler family who own OxyContin maker Purdue Pharma must pay billions of dollars to settle a flood of lawsuits over the harms of opioids, under a new deal that was formally approved by a federal bankruptcy judge on Tuesday.

 The Sackler family must contribute up to $7 billion over 15 years.
-Most of the money is to go to government entities to fight the opioid crisis that has been linked to 900,000 deaths in the U.S. since 1999.
+Most of the money is to go to government entities to fight the opioid crisis, which has been linked to 900,000 deaths in the U.S. since 1999.

 Thousands of victims of the opioid epidemic could be paid thousands of dollars each, with a portion of the money distributed next year to some people who had OxyContin prescriptions and their survivors.

-“My heart goes out to all those who have suffered such pain,” U.S. Bankruptcy Judge Sean Lane said as he laid out his reasoning for approving the plan.
-“The settlements are fair and equitable and in the best interest of the bankruptcy estates.”
+“This plan is not perfect,” U.S. Bankruptcy Judge Sean Lane said as he laid out his reasoning for approving the settlements.
+“The court wishes it could do more to ease the suffering of the opioid crisis.”

+But he said it's fair, equitable, in the best interest of the parties involved and had overwhelming support of most of the groups who had claims against Purdue.

 The new agreement replaces one the U.S. Supreme Court rejected last year, finding it would have improperly protected members of the family against future lawsuits.
 Under the current agreement, entities that do not opt into the payments can still sue members of the family.